istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 cluster for further attacks on external services and legacy systems outside of the cluster.
 For that you need egress traffic control.

-Below I describe the Istio way for controlling egress traffic securely, and compare it with alternative solutions such as [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and legacy egress proxies/firewalls.
+In this post I present the attacks that involve egress traffic, present requirements for egress traffic control, describe the Istio way for controlling egress traffic securely, and compare it with alternative solutions such as [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and legacy egress proxies/firewalls.